n8n-io/n8n-docs/docs/integrations/builtin/trigger-nodes/n8n-nodes-base.eventbritetrigger.md

+---
+title: Eventbrite trigger node - n8n Documentation
+description: Documentation for the Eventbrite trigger node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # Eventbrite trigger

 [Eventbrite](https://www.eventbrite.com/) is an event management and ticketing website.
 The service allows users to browse, create, and promote local events.